 Quite literally soak up the atmosphere for a while then press on.

 Backtrack to the staircase and start up it.
 This is the end of the trail for sensible people.
 It is a steep set of stairs but there are great views into the waterfall pit as you climb.
 Eventually you’ll leave the waterfall behind and the trail will flatten out to slippery dirt carefully watched over by three dogs at 100 metre intervals.

-You’ll eventually reach a T-junction — if you’re as smart as we were and didn’t pack any water, veer left and stop off at Rizka & Indra Coffee Corner where you can get an excellent coffee spread for 20,000 rupiah (Bali coffee) or 50,000 rupiah (kopi luwak) — it sounds pricey but it’s worth it.
+You’ll eventually reach a T-junction — if you’re as smart as we were and didn’t pack any water, veer left and stop off at a cafe where you can get an excellent coffee spread.

 Once you have rejuvenated, head back to the junction and take the right option.
-This will take you to a junction with an unmanned ticket office on your left — go straight and follow the trail (a little paddling may be required) to reach Tanah Barak waterfall.
+This will take you to a junction with a (perhaps unstaffed) ticket office on your left — go straight and follow the trail (a little paddling may be required) to reach Tanah Barak waterfall.

 Tanah Barak is perhaps half the size of Melanting waterfall, but is more concentrated, delivering it with an incredible force.
 When we visited the stairs were overflowing and, as with Melanting, the spray made keeping the camera dry somewhat of a challenge.
 Well, actually a complete waste of time.